nautobot/nautobot-arista-cloudvision-importer/README.md

 git clone git@github.com:networktocode-llc/nautobot-arista-cloudvision-importer.git
 ```

-Once the repo is cloned, you will need to change your working directory to the root of the project to run any commands in the section below.
+Once the repo is cloned, you will need to change your working directory to the root of the project to run the commands in the section below.

 ## Usage
 Before using this tool, you need to configure a few variables in the `pyproject.toml` file under the `[tool.nautobot_aristacv_importer]` section.